 If you’ve heard it once, you’ve heard it a thousand times and will hear it again.
 Daily oral hygiene habits — flossing, brushing, and mouthwash — coupled with dental checkups every six months are essential.
 It’s all true.
 But here’s another truth.
 Not even those essential steps are enough to prevent plaque, stains, and tartar from building up on your teeth.
 While there is a huge menu of cosmetic dentistry options available to help improve the appearance of your teeth, here’s one more essential and annual step to take — having your teeth professionally cleaned by a dental hygienist at a dental clinic in Palm Beach Gardens.

 What are plaque and tartar?

 Plaque is a film of bacteria — sometimes called biofilm — that grows in your mouth.
 You will find it between your teeth, on the front and back of teeth, on the chewing surfaces of your teeth, and even along and below your gum line.
 An accumulation of plaque left unchecked can cause tooth decay, cavities, gingivitis, and periodontitis.

 Tartar is formed from the combination of chemicals in your saliva and plaque accumulations.
 Tartar traps stains and discolors your teeth in crusty deposits.
 As tartar accumulates on your teeth, it becomes more and more difficult to remove new plaque and bacteria.

-Professional dental cleaning by a hygienist at a dental clinic in Palm Beach Gardens is not a substitute for good oral hygiene habits, but can remove plaque and tartar from your teeth and leave the cleaner, whiter, and brighter in as little as 30 to 60 minutes.
+Professional dental cleaning in Palm Beach Gardens by a hygienist at a dental clinic near you is not a substitute for good oral hygiene habits, but can remove plaque and tartar from your teeth and leave the cleaner, whiter, and brighter in as little as 30 to 60 minutes.